 - Transcripts for any student in grades 9-12 are available upon request from the Student Services Office.
-Transcript request forms are available in the Student Services Office and on the school website (Student Record/Transcript Release Request). - Senior midterm transcripts are generated and sent to the colleges of interest for each student. - Final senior transcripts are generated and sent upon completion of the school year to the colleges of acceptance for each student. - Alumni may request copies of their official transcript after graduation by contacting the Student Services Office.
-Two copies are generated free of charge.
-Additional copies may be obtained for a nominal fee. - Note that the transcript is a comprehensive record of the student's academic progress.
-Behavioral infractions are not communicated with the academic transcript unless expressly requested by the college or university. - In keeping with the common practice of other accredited schools in the Commonwealth of Virginia, only final semester grades are recorded on the official student transcript.
+Transcript request forms are available in the Student Services Office and on the school website (Student Record/Transcript Release Request). - Senior midterm transcripts are generated and sent to the colleges of interest for each student. - Final senior transcripts are generated and sent upon completion of the school year to the colleges of acceptance for each student. - Alumni may request copies of their official transcript after graduation through the Parchments tab on the GCA website. - Note that the transcript is a comprehensive record of the student's academic progress.
+Behavioral infractions are not communicated with the academic transcript unless requested by the college or university. - In keeping with the common practice of other accredited schools in the Commonwealth of Virginia, only final semester grades are recorded on the official student transcript.